dsundquist/mitm/README.md

 +--------+     +-----------+     +-----------+     +--------------+
 ```

-Where the traffic between Service A and Service B traverses the loopback interface, unencrypted.
-That is, open up wireshark on the loopback interface and use the filter `tcp.port == 4076`.
+In this mode, the traffic between Service A and Service B traverses the loopback interface unencrypted.
+That is, open up Wireshark on the loopback interface and use the filter `tcp.port == 4076`.
 The port (4076) is passed with the `-W` flag.
 Eg:

 ```
 mitm start -u "127.0.0.1:443" -i -k -W 4076